sccnlab/PyMVPD/README.md

 git clone https://github.com/sccnlab/PyMVPD.git
 pip install -r requirements.txt
 ```
-The following packages need to be installed to use PyMVPD:
+In addition to PyTorch, the following packages need to be installed to use PyMVPD:
 * python >= 3.6
 * nibabel>=3.2.1
 * numpy>=1.19.3